Samuel Bedson

 Sir Samuel Phillips Bedson, FRS (1 December 1886 – 11 May 1969) was a British microbiologist who was professor emeritus of bacteriology at the University of London.

 Early life

-Bedson was born in Newcastle upon Tyne, the son of Peter Phillip Bedson, a professor of chemistry at the University of Durham, and was educated at Abbotsholme School in Derbyshire.
+Samuel Bedson was born in Newcastle upon Tyne, the son of Peter Phillip Bedson, a professor of chemistry at the University of Durham, and was educated at Abbotsholme School in Derbyshire.
 From there he went to Armstrong College, Newcastle upon Tyne, where he graduated BSc in 1907.
 In 1912, he was awarded MB BS degrees by the University of Durham.
 He then studied microbiology at the Pasteur Institute in Paris.

 Career

 Bedson started work studying blood platelets at the Lister Institute, but when World War I started, he enlisted in the Northumberland Fusiliers, was wounded at Gallipoli and evacuated home.
 In 1916, he was in France serving as a pathologist for the Royal Army Medical Corps.
 After the war, he eventually resumed his work on platelets at the Lister Institute.

 In 1924, he transferred to the study of foot-and-mouth disease and in 1926 was awarded a Freedom Fellowship to study viruses at London Hospital, which in 1929 included a study of psittacosis.
 The causal micro-organisms Chlamydophila psittaci of psittacosis were known, from the 1930s to the 1960s, as Bedsonia as a result of his research.
 In 1934, he was appointed to the Goldsmiths Company’s Chair of Bacteriology at the London Hospital Medical College, from which he retired in 1952.